 The problem with all the above is often when off road vehicles moving slow through tough terrain or its slow going and there is not enough air passing through the radiator to cool both your coolant and transmission fluid this is why I wanted to create a manual override to trigger relay 1 and 2 to go on and get Stage 2 cooling on demand.

-Once your wiring is done, run the wire that joins to both Fan Relays 1 & 2 pin 86 back to a toggle switch and create a ground link when the toggle switch is on, then every time you want stage 2 cooling you flick the switch, while this is active your dash will report ‘Powetrain Issue’ and log a code, if you don’t want this you can have your ECM tuned to change the DTC code to only display a ‘Service Vehicle Soon’ but as soon as you cancel the override on the switch it will vanish from your dash and gives a method for a good reminder it’s still overridden.
+Once your wiring is done, run the wire that joins to both Fan Relays 1 & 2 pin 86 back to a toggle switch and create a ground link when the toggle switch is on, then every time you want stage 2 cooling you flick the switch, while this is active your dash will report ‘Powetrain Issue’ and log a code, if you don’t want this you can have your ECM tuned to change the DTC code to only display a ‘Service Vehicle Soon’ notice instead so as soon as you cancel the override on the switch it will vanish from your dash and gives a method for a good reminder it’s still overridden.
 We offer ECM alterations in Frankston, Victoria if needed for a fee (as we are charged a license to tune/alter your computer from HPTuners).